laristra/wonton/doc/main_page.md

 ## Building

 Wonton uses the CMake build system.
-A complete build with MPI, Thrust (for on-node parallelism), unit test support, documentation support, and support for both [Jali](https://github.com/lanl/jali) and the Burton [specialization](https://github.com/laristra/flecsi-sp) of
+A build with MPI, Thrust (for on-node parallelism), unit test support, documentation support, and support for both [Jali](https://github.com/lanl/jali) and the Burton [specialization](https://github.com/laristra/flecsi-sp) of